pulumi/terraform-provider-aws/website/docs/r/apprunner_custom_domain_association.html.markdown

 * `id` - The `domain_name` and `service_arn` separated by a comma (`,`).
 * `certificate_validation_records` - A set of certificate CNAME records used for this domain name.
 See [Certificate Validation Records](#certificate-validation-records) below for more details.
 * `dns_target` - The App Runner subdomain of the App Runner service.
 The custom domain name is mapped to this target name.
-Attribute only available if resource created (not imported) with Terraform.
+Attribute only available if resource created (not imported) with this provider.

 ### Certificate Validation Records